SystemParadox/triplet/README.md

 ## Rationale

-ES6 template strings (delimited by single-backticks) are a great improvement, but still have some
+JavaScript is lacking when it comes to raw string literals, especially for multi-line strings.
-issues:
+ES6 template strings (delimited by single-backticks) are a great improvement, but still have some issues:

-- Backticks must be escaped, which is really painful for SQL
+- Any backticks in the text must still be escaped, which is really bad for SQL and Markdown
 - Indentation/whitespace is not correct
 - Sometimes you want a literal, without interpreting `${}` as template expressions